luci/luci-go/logdog/server/cmd/logdog_archivist/README.md

 **Coordinator** and the log stream's state is updated.

-**Archivist** microservices are designed to operate cooperatively as part of a scaleable cluster.
+**Archivist** microservices are designed to operate cooperatively as part of a scalable cluster.
 Deploying additional **Archivist** instances will linearly increase the archival throughput.

 **Archivist** instances load the global LogDog configuration, and are